cdimascio/express-openapi-validator/README.md

 **Here's the gist**

-- First, specifiy the `operationHandlers` option to set the base directory that contains your operation handler files.
+- First, specify the `operationHandlers` option to set the base directory that contains your operation handler files.

 ```javascript
 app.use(